raghav-konk/github_ghf_notes/Commands List/Undoing-commit.md

 ```
 git revert --no-edit HEAD
 ```
-### This createsa new commit, that undoes the previous commit and everything will be the way it was before the previous commit.
+### This creates a new commit, that undoes the previous commit and everything will be the way it was before the previous commit.

 ## Cons:
 1. This creates an additional commit with its own hash.